 Sidlow Baxter, Explore The Book (Bible Commentary)

-My thoughts whirred as I considered the complications of trying to explain to our wide-eyed pre-schoolers, what a ‘Kinsman Redeemer’ is!
+My thoughts whirred – how on earth was I going to explain, to a group of 3-4 year olds, what a ‘Kinsman Redeemer’ is!
 It had been years since I’d read the book of Ruth, but I vaguely remembered something about sheaves of barley…and wasn’t there that part when Ruth laid down at the feet of Boaz, asking him to cover her with his cloak?
 Hmmm.
-There was no doubt about it…this was going to be one interesting Sunday School session!
+There was no doubt about it…Ruth was a book full of strange old customs.

 If you’re unfamiliar with the book, here is the basic backdrop of the story:

-- The story begins when a Judean woman called Naomi, who has spent the last ten years residing in Moab to escape a famine in her homeland, is left destitute when her husband and two sons die.
+The story begins when a Judean woman called Naomi, who has spent the last ten years residing in Moab to escape a famine in her homeland, is left destitute when her husband and two sons die.

-- Her two sons had been married to Moabite women – one called Orpah, and one called Ruth.
+Her two sons had been married to Moabite women – one called Orpah, and one called Ruth.
 (This was an ungodly alliance, and was forbidden in Levitical law).

-- Naomi decides to return to her people, where she fairs the best chance of survival.
+Naomi decides to return to her people, where she fairs the best chance of survival.

-- She means to set out alone, and urges her two daughters-in-law to remain in Moab, and go back to their childhood families.
+She means to set out alone, and urges her two daughters-in-law to remain in Moab, and go back to their childhood families.
 Naomi has no other sons to be given in marriage to Orpah or Ruth.
 Their best bet is to remain in Moab, where they have the best chance of finding new husbands.

-- The two young women have an agonising decision to make.
+The two young women have an agonising decision to make.
 They have come to love Naomi, yet if they go with her, they will have to live in Judah as sojourners in a foreign land – this is a huge risk to take.

-- Justifiably, with much weeping, Orpah decides to stay in Moab, but Ruth ‘clings to her Mother-in-Law’, refusing to be parted with her.
+Justifiably, with much weeping, Orpah decides to stay in Moab, but Ruth ‘clings to her Mother-in-Law’, refusing to be parted with her.

 “Do not urge me to leave you or turn back from following you, for where you go, I go, and where you lodge, I lodge.
 Your people shall be my people, and your God, my God.”